 Current laws addressing cellphone use while driving can be grouped into five categories:

-- Primary enforcement laws that ban hand-held electronic personal device use for all drivers (including primary enforcement texting bans for all drivers): 25 states—Arizona, California, Connecticut, Delaware, Georgia, Hawaii, Idaho, Illinois, Indiana, Maryland, Massachusetts, Maine, Minnesota, New Hampshire, New Jersey, New York, Nevada, Oregon, Rhode Island, South Dakota, Tennessee, Vermont, Virginia, Washington and West Virginia—plus the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands.
+- Primary enforcement laws that ban hand-held electronic personal device use for all drivers (including primary enforcement texting bans for all drivers): 24 states—Arizona, California, Connecticut, Delaware, Georgia, Hawaii, Idaho, Illinois, Indiana, Maryland, Massachusetts, Maine, Minnesota, New Hampshire, New Jersey, New York, Nevada, Oregon, Rhode Island, Tennessee, Vermont, Virginia, Washington and West Virginia—plus the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands.

-- Primary enforcement texting bans for all drivers: 21 states—Alabama, Alaska, Arkansas, Colorado, Florida, Iowa, Kansas, Kentucky, Louisiana, Michigan, Mississippi, New Mexico, North Carolina, North Dakota, Oklahoma, Pennsylvania, South Carolina, Texas, Utah, Wisconsin and Wyoming.
+- Primary enforcement texting bans for all drivers: 22 states—Alabama, Alaska, Arkansas, Colorado, Florida, Iowa, Kansas, Kentucky, Louisiana, Michigan, Mississippi, New Mexico, North Carolina, North Dakota, Oklahoma, Pennsylvania, South Carolina, South Dakota, Texas, Utah, Wisconsin and Wyoming.